lrossy/firebaseAlibay/README.md

 ## Giving your code to the front end developers

 The front end developers will not be using the firebase-admin package.
 Instead, they will use the firebase package we've been using thus far.

+Don't forget to change the database rules so that the front end developers can write and read to the database.